 What documents do I need in order to obtain an I-20?

-In support of an individual's application for an F-1 visa, Kaplan is authorized to issue a Form I-20 A-B, Certificate of Eligibility for Non-immigrant (F-1) Students for students that have been accepted into our USMLE Complete Prep programs.
+In support of an individual's application for an F-1 visa, Kaplan is authorized to issue a Form I-20 A-B, Certificate of Eligibility for Non-immigrant (F-1) Students for students who have been accepted into our USMLE Complete Prep programs.

 How much time does it take to get the I-20?

-This varies per person, based on if you submitted a complete application and how long it takes to receive the required documents.
+This varies per person, dependant on if you submitted a complete application and how long it takes to receive the required documents.
 Once we have received all the necessary documents and payment, it takes about 2 weeks to issue the I-20.
 Make sure you keep this time in mind if you want to apply for your visa as soon as possible.

 What is Kaplan’s application deadline?

-There are no precise deadlines since Kaplan has rolling admissions, but for students who want to enter the U.S. on an F-1 Visa you have to choose a start date at least 2 months in the future to make sure all your paperwork is in order before traveling.
+There are no precise deadlines since Kaplan has rolling admissions - but for students who want to enter the US on an F-1 Visa, you have to choose a start date at least 2 months in the future to make sure all your paperwork is in order before traveling.

 Why is an I-20 important?